 Turn Groups for Business on or off

-Before you begin: To turn the service on or off for select groups of users, put their accounts in an organizational unit (to control access by department) or add them to an access group (to allow access for users across or within departments).
+Before you begin: To turn a service on or off for certain users, put their accounts in an organizational unit (to control access by department) or add them to an access group (to allow access for users across or within departments).

-- At the left, select the organizational unit that contains the users whose settings you want to change.
+- At the left, select the organizational unit.

-Learn more about the organizational structure.
+Note: Learn more about organizational structure.

 What happens if you...Have existing Admin console groups

-If you turn off the Groups for Business service:
+If you turn off Groups for Business: